Skip to Content

 You will notice the mangoes gradually turning soft.

-Check on the mango halfway the cooking time, if you notice they are still hard, add extra water to soften the mango.
+Check on the mango halfway through the cooking time, if you notice they are still hard, add extra water to soften the mango.

 Season with salt and then let the water reduce over medium heat. you will notice the water turning thick and dark amber in colour.